iandevlin/mdn/video-player/video-player.md

 ###Skip Ahead

 Another feature of most browser's video default control set is the ability to click on the video's progress bar to "skip ahead" to a different point in the video.
-This can also be achieved by adding a simple event listener to the ``progress`` element:
+This can also be achieved by adding a simple ``click`` event listener to the ``progress`` element:

 ```javascript
 progress.addEventListener('click', function(e) {